What is environmental health?

-Environmental health is the study of how environmental factors can harm human health and how to identify, prevent, and control such effects.
+Environmental health is the study of factors in our environment that can affect human health and disease.

-- maintain a safe supply of food and drinking water
+- Maintaining the safety of food and drinking water.

-- discover mechanisms of diseases caused by environmental exposures
+- Discovering mechanisms of disease caused by environmental exposures.

 - Treating and disposing of solid and toxic wastes.

 - Investigating the effects of climate change and environmental inequalities on health and safety.

 Our interdisciplinary approach to environmental health addresses public health issues associated with exposures to human-caused and naturally occurring chemical and microbial contaminants in air, water, soil and food.

 DEOHS graduates combine their scientific expertise and passion for improving health to create sustainable communities where all people can reach their full potential and contribute to a better world.